vectordotdev/timber-elixir/README.md

 You're done!

-If you decide to use Timber in your local development environment, you will want to turn on the `print_timestamps` and `print_log_level` options so you can see your logs nicely in your terminal window:
+If you decide to use Timber in your local development environment, you will want to turn on the `colorize`, `print_timestamps`, and `print_log_level` options so you can see your logs nicely in your terminal window.
+It will also help to set `format` to `:logfmt`:

 ```
+# config/dev.exs

-config :timber, :transport_config,
+config :timber, :io_device,
+  colorize: true,
+  format: :logfmt,
-  print_timestamps: false,
+  print_timestamps: true
-  print_log_level: false
+  print_log_level: true
 ```

 ## Events and Context